Roman Republic: Food and dining

 Modern study of the dietary habits during the Republic are hampered by various factors.
 Few writings have survived, and because different components of their diet are more or less likely to be preserved, the archaeological record cannot be relied on.
-Cato the Elder's De Agri Cultura includes several recipes and his suggested "Rations for the hands".
-The list of ingredients includes cheese, honey, poppy seeds, coriander, fennel, cumin, egg, olives, bay leaves, laurel twig, and anise.
-He gives instructions for kneading bread, making porridge, Placenta cake, brine, various wines, preserving lentils, planting asparagus, curing ham, and fattening geese and squab.
-The Roman poet Horace mentions another Roman favorite, the olive, in reference to his own diet, which he describes as very simple: "As for me, olives, endives, and smooth mallows provide sustenance."
-Meat, fish, fruits, nuts and vegetables were a part of the Roman diet at all levels of society.
-Romans valued fresh fruit, and had a diverse variety available to them.

-Wine was considered the basic drink, consumed at all meals and occasions by all classes and was quite inexpensive.
-Cato once advised cutting his rations in half to conserve wine for the workforce.
-Many types of drinks involving grapes and honey were consumed as well.
-Drinking on an empty stomach was regarded as boorish and a sure sign for alcoholism, the debilitating physical and psychological effects of which were known to the Romans.
-Accusations of alcoholism were used to discredit political rivals.
-Prominent Roman alcoholics included Marcus Antonius, and Cicero's own son Marcus (Cicero Minor).
-Even Cato the Younger was known to be a heavy drinker.
+In the early Republic, the main meal (cena) essentially consisted of a kind of porridge, the puls.
+The simplest kind would be made from emmer, water, salt and fat.
+The wealthy commonly ate their puls with eggs, cheese, and honey, and it was also occasionally served with meat or fish.
+Over the course of the Republican period, the cena developed into two courses: the main course and a dessert with fruit and seafood (e.g. molluscs or shrimp).
+By the late Republic, it was usual for the meal to be served in three parts: an appetiser (gustatio), main course (primae mensae), and dessert (secundae mensae).

+During the mid-to-later Republic, wine was increasingly treated as a necessity rather than a luxury.
+In ancient Rome, wine was normally mixed with water immediately before drinking, since the fermentation was not controlled and the alcohol proof was high.
+Sour wine mixed with water and herbs (posca) was a popular drink for the lower classes and a staple part of the Roman soldier's ration.
+Beer (cerevisia) was known but considered vulgar, and was associated with barbarians.

+From 123 BC, a ration of unmilled wheat (as much as 33 kg), known as the frumentatio, was distributed to as many as 200,000 people every month by the Roman state.

 Education and language

 Rome's original native language was early Latin, the language of the Italic Latins.
 Most surviving Latin literature is written in Classical Latin, a highly stylised and polished literary language which developed from early and vernacular spoken Latin, from the 1st century.
 Most Latin speakers used Vulgar Latin, which significantly differed from Classical Latin in grammar, vocabulary, and eventually pronunciation.

 Following various military conquests in the Greek East, Romans adapted a number of Greek educational precepts to their own fledgling system.
 Strenuous, disciplined physical training helped prepare boys of citizen class for their eventual citizenship and a military career.
 Girls generally received instruction from their mothers in the art of spinning, weaving, and sewing.

-Schooling in a more formal sense was begun around 200.
-Education began at the age of around six, and in the next six to seven years, boys and girls were expected to learn the basics of reading, writing and counting.
+Schooling of a more formal sort began around 200.
+Education began at the age of around six, and in the next six to seven years, boys and girls were expected to learn reading, writing and counting.
 By the age of twelve, they would be learning Latin, Greek, grammar and literature, followed by training for public speaking.
 Effective oratory and good Latin were highly valued among the elite, and were essential to a career in law or politics.